xuangeyouneihan/HKUST-ELEC3300-Project/README_en.md

 ![Preview](preview.jpg)

 Embedded development course project for ELEC3300 at The Hong Kong University of Science and Technology.
-This is a toy-level implementation of a writing robot using Embedfire 指南者 (STM32F103VET6) development board, A4988 drivers, NEMA 17 stepper motors, and hardware structure design from [大鱼DIY](https://space.bilibili.com/488684813) Writing Robot
+This is a toy-level implementation of a writing robot using Embedfire 指南者 (STM32F103VET6) development board, A4988 drivers, NEMA 17 stepper motors, and hardware structure design from [大鱼DIY](https://space.bilibili.com/488684813)'s [雕绘仪 EP V3.0](https://pan.baidu.com/s/1wBdC_AXTG9MiqUlSJeqb9A?pwd=EP30)

 ⚠ Shit Code Warning ⚠: During the development of this project, we repeatedly changed directions and accumulated numerous obsolete functions/features.
 Proceed with caution

 ## Features

-- Press K1 to draw a creepy Chinese "福" (Fu) character
+- Press K1 to draw a creepy Chinese "福" character
 - Press K2 to draw a circle and a regular pentagon
 - Use the PC-side UI in [pc folder](pc) to control robot writing via USB CDC (supports specific fonts only)

 ## Compilation and Usage

 ### Hardware Setup
-The hardware design is based on [大鱼DIY](https://space.bilibili.com/488684813) writing robot.
+The hardware design is based on [大鱼DIY](https://space.bilibili.com/488684813)'s [雕绘仪 EP V3.0](https://pan.baidu.com/s/1wBdC_AXTG9MiqUlSJeqb9A?pwd=EP30).
 Assembly instructions can be found in [his video](https://www.bilibili.com/video/BV1cK411X7aa) (Note: Our implementation has much slower writing speed and much fewer features compared to original design, since this is only a course project).
 Three A4988 drivers should be installed on X, Y, Z slots of CNC Shield:
 - X: Right-top motor
 - Y: Left-top motor
 - Z: Pen lifting motor